ourcanadian/welcome/README.md

 git commit -m 'YOUR-NAME welcome commit' git push --set-upstream origin add-YOUR-NAME
 ```
+If you get 'permission denied' when trying to push it is because you are not a part of the organization.
+Make sure you have accepted your invitation to join!

 ## Create a pull request
 Go to the [repo on github](https://github.com/ourcanadian/welcome) and you should see a new banner with a button that says "Compare & pull request".
 Click that to create a pull request, add a comment about why you decided to take a look at this project.